miners4charity/Mining4Vets/README.md

 # Mining4Vets

+### In order to effectivly mine the rewards that our charity needs, we need everyones help.

 This is the software repo for Mining4Vets.
-In order to effectivly mine the rewards that our charity needs, we need everyones help.

 To run our software:
 - Click on the below Download link